 The IRC wants to ensure that information from all sectors is considered in the implementation of the Modern Manufacturing Strategy and not just participants in each priority area.
-To do this, they will be asking webinar participants to consider a number of general issues affecting their broad sector and some more specific issues for sectors and enterprises that will be addressed in breakout sessions.
+To do this, they will be asking webinar participants to consider a number of general issues affecting the broader sector as well as more specific issues for sectors and enterprises that will be addressed in breakout sessions.
 In preparing for participation in the webinar please consider these issues: